valkey-io/iovalkey/README.md

   }
 });

-// Or ioredis returns a promise if the last argument isn't a function redis.get("mykey").then((result) => {
+// Or iovalkey returns a promise if the last argument isn't a function redis.get("mykey").then((result) => {
   console.log(result); // Prints "value"
 });